-EDU 7210 Leading Teaching and Learning
+EDU 7210 Leading Teaching and Learning 3 s.h.

 Strategies to evaluate the development, implementation, and assessment of curriculum and subsequent instructional practices that foster teacher empowerment to grow and lead individually and collectively toward the goal of increased student achievement and a vibrant school learning environment.